|2022-2023 Sections and Interest Groups

 The Legal Master's Programs Interest Group is for NALP members working in this space to facilitate collaboration and support for one another and to share learning and best practices with one another and the rest of the NALP community.

 Interest Group Chair: Jaclyn Howell, University of Utah S.J.
 Quinney College of Law

 Well-Being Interest Group

-As the Lawyer and Law Student Well-Being task force has informed us, as well as the continuing dialogue in the press and related professional journals, the topic of well-being for our lawyers and law students continues to be a topic of great importance and interest.
-This interest group is designed to bring together those working in this space to facilitate collaboration support for one another and to share learning and best practices with one another and the rest of the NALP community.
+The Well-Being Interest Group is for NALP members who have an interest in or responsibility for the well-being of law students and lawyers.
+The well-being of our lawyers, law students and members continues to be of great importance and interest.
+The interest group will bring together those working in this space to facilitate collaboration and support and to share learning and best practices with one another and the rest of the NALP community.

 NALP Committees and Task Forces are either elected by